 Pregnancies or appreciable weight loss can result in sagging of the abdominal skin and weakening of the abdominal muscles.
-Abdominoplasty, better known as a tummy tuck, is a surgical procedure that removes excess skin and fat from the middle and lower abdomen and tightens the muscles of the abdominal wall.
+Tummy Tuck - Abdominoplasty is a surgical procedure that removes excess skin and fat from the middle and lower abdomen and tightens the muscles of the abdominal wall.
 Through this process some stretch marks can also be removed.

 The operation is usually performed in Dr. George Lefkovits' Manhattan accredited certified operating facility, but in some cases it may be performed in the hospital.
 An overnight stay is not required.
 A tummy tuck can reduce the appearance of a protruding abdomen, but it also produces a permanent scar that can extend from hip to hip.